pablogcardoso/biosframework/README.md

 This is the Bios Framework core.
 You'll find coming soon the documentation at [glosdigital.com](http://www.glosdigital.com/biosframework/).

 # License
-The project is developed by Pablo Gaston Cardoso PHP developer distributed under MIT LICENSE
+The project is developed by Pablo Gaston Cardoso Full stack developer distributed under MIT LICENSE